-We next assessed model performance using OTU relative abundances from the training data from the workflows to train a model to predict SRNs and used the model on the held out data.
+We next assessed model performance using OTU relative abundances from the training data from the workflows to train a model to predict SRNs and used the model on the held-out data.
 Using the predicted and actual diagnosis classification, we calculated the area under the receiver operating characteristic curve (AUROC) for each data split.
 During cross-validation (CV) training, the performance of the OptiFit self-reference and OptiClust de novo models were not significantly different (p-value = 0.066; Figure 2A), while performance for both VSEARCH methods was significantly lower than the OptiClust de novo, OptiFit self, and OptiFit Greengenes methods (p-values < 0.05).
 The trained model was then applied to the test data classifying samples as either control or SRN.
 The VSEARCH Greengenes method performed slightly worse than the OptiClust de novo method (p-value = 0.030).
-However the performance on the test data for the OptiClust de novo, OptiFit Greengenes, OptiFit self-reference, and VSEARCH de novo approaches were not significantly different (p-values > 0.05; Figures 2B and 2C).
+However, the performance on the test data for the OptiClust de novo, OptiFit Greengenes, OptiFit self-reference, and VSEARCH de novo approaches were not significantly different (p-values > 0.05; Figures 2B and 2C).
 These results indicate that new data could be fit to existing OTU clusters using OptiFit without impacting model performance.

-We tested the ability of OptiFit to integrate new data into existing OTUs for the purpose of machine learning classification using OTU relative abundance.
-A potential problem with using OptiFit is that any sequences from the new samples that do not map to the existing OTU clusters will be discarded, resulting in a possible loss of information.
-However, we demonstrated that OptiFit can be used to fit new sequence data into existing OTU clusters and it could perform as well in predicting SRN compared to de novo clustering all the sequence data together.
-In this instance, the performance of OptiFit was equivalent to using a database-reference-based method despite the lower quality of the OTU clusters in the database-reference-based approach.
-This likely indicates that the sequences that are important to the model are well characterized by the reference database.
-However, a less well studied system may not be as well characterized by a reference-database which would make the ability to utilize one’s own data a reference an exciting possiblility.
-The ability to integrate data from new samples into existing OTUs enables the implementation of a single machine learning model.
-This is important for model implementation because not all of the data needs to be available or known at the time of model generation.
-A robust machine learning model can be implemented as part of a non-invasive and low-cost diagnostic for SRN and other diseases.
+Random forest machine learning models trained using OptiClust-generated OTUs and tested using OptiFit-generated OTUs performed as well as a model trained using entirely de novo OTU assignments.
+A potential problem with reference-based clustering methods is that sequences that do not map to the reference OTUs are discarded, resulting in a possible loss of information.
+However, we demonstrated that the training samples represented the most important OTUs for classifying samples.
+Missing important OTUs is more of a risk when using a database-reference-based method since not all environments are well represented in public databases.
+Despite this and the lower quality OTUs, the database-reference-based approach performed as well as the models generated using OptiFit.
+This likely indicates that the sequences that were important to the model were well characterized by the greengenes reference OTUs.
+However, a less well studied system may not be as well characterized by a reference-database which would make the ability to utilize one’s own data a reference an exciting possibility.
+Our results highlight that OptiFit overcomes a significant limitation with machine learning models trained using de novo OTUs.
+This is an important result for those applications where models trained using de novo OTUs outperform models generated using methods that produce clusters that do not depend on which sequences are included in the dataset.

 Materials and Methods